zatonovo/lambda.r/README.md

 Known Limitations
 =================
-If you try to break lambda r, you will most likely succeed.
+If you try to break lambda.r, you will most likely succeed.
 There are things that won't work, but most use cases should work fine.
 Do let me know if you find something that fails, but don't break it just to break it.
 Below are some things that won't work.